oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Feature Summary

  * This specification defines
-   - a format enabling selective disclosure for JWTs
+   - a format enabling selective disclosure for JWTs,
-   - formats for associated data that enables disclosing claims
+   - formats for associated data that enables disclosing claims, and
-   - formats for the combined transport of SD-JWTs and the associated data
+   - formats for the combined transport of SD-JWTs and the associated data.
- * The specification supports selectively disclosable claims to be expressed using flat data structures as well as more complex, nested data structures.
+ * The specification supports selectively disclosable claims in flat data structures as well as more complex, nested data structures.
   * This specification enables combining selectively disclosable claims with clear-text claims that are always disclosed.
   * Optionally, this specification allows to also hide ("blind") the claim names, not only the claim values.